 October 11, 2007 I started having seizures and I went into respiratory/cardiac arrest.
 (I died in front of my school and third grade class) I spent several days in PICU and a couple more days in a regular room.
 I was put on medicine to control my seizures.
 I have had lots of tests, x-rays, MRIs, EEGs and EKGs done.

 At some point in my life I had a stroke.
 The area of my brain where the stroke occurred affected my vision - taking away the right half of my vision field.
+I am legally blind.
 This same area of my brain is where the doctor's think my seizures come from.

 I have numerous trips out of state to get treatment from medical specialists.
 I see a cardiologist, neurologist, neurosurgeon, genetics specialist, orthopedists, ophthalmologist, and a pediatrician.
 My childhood has been and continues to be governed by medical challenges.